sanskrit-today/sanskrit-hub/utility/blogs.md

 # List of Sanskrit Blogs

-**Stay Updated with Your Favorite Blogs!**
+**Stay Updated with Your Favorite Sanskrit Blogs!**

-Welcome to your one-stop shop for all the latest content from your favourite blogs.
-Here, you'll find a curated list of blogs with links to their RSS feeds.
+Welcome to your one-stop shop for discovering exciting new blogs. **To stay up-to-date with the latest posts** from your favourite blogs, simply:
+1. Click on the blog title to visit their website and explore their content.
+2. Click the <IconFA icon="fa fa-rss-square" /> button next to each blog name to copy the feed link and add it to your feed reader.

 <Details>
-    <summary mdxType="summary">What & How to use RSS feeds?</summary>
+    <summary mdxType="summary">More about RSS feeds?</summary>

 ## What's an RSS feed?